anachro-rs/anachro/README.md

 ## Components

 * [Anachro ICD](./anachro-icd/README.md) - The Interface Control Document, containing protocol messages used between the Arbitrator/Client.
-* Client - To Document
+* [Client](./anachro-client/README.md) - The Client Library, intended to run on each client
-* Server - To Document
+* [Server](./anachro-server/README.md) - The Server/Broker library, intended to run on a single server

 ## Example Libraries